-Expenditures for this work plan may include all expenditures identified in the Original Three-Year Plan (for FY 2005/2006 through 2007/2008), subsequent Annual Updates and Three-Year Plans, and items on the Community Mental Health Needs Assessment document, including but not limited to: staffing and professional services, operating expenses, contractor incentives, office supplies, travel and transportation, client vouchers and stabilization funding to meet other client expenses needs based on the "whatever it takes" MHSA approach for FSP clients, translation and interpreter services, rent, utilities and equipment, medications and medical support, telepsychiatry equipment, office furniture, capital purchases, training and education, food, client incentives, and the cost of improving the functionality of information systems used to collect and report client information.
+Expenditures for this work plan may include all expenditures identified in the Original Three-Year Plan (for FY 2005/2006 through 2007/2008), subsequent Annual Updates and Three-Year Plans, and items on the MHSA Needs Assessment FY 2020 - 2023 document, including but not limited to: staffing and professional services, operating expenses, office supplies, travel and transportation, client vouchers and stabilization funding to meet other client expenses needs based on the "whatever it takes" MHSA approach for FSP clients, translation and interpreter services, rent, utilities and equipment, medications and medical support, telepsychiatry equipment, office furniture, capital purchases, training and education, food, client incentives, and the cost of improving the functionality of information systems used to collect and report client information.
 Capital purchases may include the cost of vehicles, costs of equipping employees with all necessary technology (cellular telephones, computer hardware and software, etc), the cost of enhanced and/or increased space needs related to services, and other expenses associated with the services in this plan.
-Planned expenditures are estimates and are subject to change based on a variety of factors including workforce shortages, difference in anticipated demand of services, and Medi-Cal payment reform.